-Ask students to draw and color a Fundred Dollar Bill.Remind students that they should only submit one Fundred, as each bill represents the voice of one student.
+Ask students to draw and color their message for social change on a Fundred Dollar Bill.
+Remind students that they should only submit one Fundred, as each bill represents the voice of one student.

-Inform students that the Fundred Reserve in Washington DC will add your classes Fundreds to their collection to continue to spread awareness of lead poisoning and advocate for positive social change.
+Inform students that the Fundred Reserve in Washington, DC will add your classes Fundreds to their collection to continue to spread awareness of lead poisoning and advocate for positive social change.